BrenanMarenger/Capstone-Project/README.md

 # Netflix-Clone
 ## Objective
-> A web app for my capstone project, replicating Netflix with my childhood VHS tapes using mordern technologies.
+> A web app for my capstone project, replicating Netflix with my childhood VHS tapes using modern technologies.
 Shares complex functions, layouts, and interactions of popular streaming sites.
 My goal of this project is to prepare myself and learn the industry standard of web development on a full-stack level, using all my own assets

 ## Content
 [Tech Stack](https://github.com/BrenanMarenger/Capstone-Project#tech-stack)